redromnon/HeroicBashLauncher/README.md

 ### Updating the Program
-Use `git pull` to get the latest changes.
+Update the program by running the following command `./update.sh` or simply double-click this file.
+Or just `git pull` to get the latest changes.
+You will be required to enable executable permissions for this file.

 ## Features Planned